troii/Rudeltippen/README.md

 mailservice.from=Rudelmail <me@example.de>
 ```

-Set the Twitter-Feed which is displayed at the Dashboard.
-Leave this blank, if you don't want that Feature.
+Set the Twitter-Feed which is displayed at the dashboard.
+Leave this blank, if you don't want that feature.

 ```bash
 dashboard.twitter.username=mytwitterusername
 ```

 By defautl Rudeltippen runs with -Xmx=128m -Xmx64m.
-Change this if need.

 ```bash
 jvm.memory=-Xmx128m -Xms64m